TheDotBat/NGPL/README.md

 - If the `compile-Nebula` script does not run, ensure that the path you added to the PATH variable is correct and points to the directory where `compile-Nebula.bat` is located.
 - Remember that changes to the PATH variable will only take effect in new Command Prompt windows.
 Existing windows will not reflect these changes.

-### Notes

-- The above instructions assume that the `compile-Nebula` script and other necessary files are included in the Nebula download and are located in the `Nebula_x86\scripts` directory of the extracted folder.
-- Adjust the paths and instructions as needed based on the actual structure and requirements of the Nebula engine.

 ---